Atomic demolition munition: TADM

 The Mk 30 Mod 1 Tactical Atomic Demolition Munition (TADM) was a portable atomic bomb, consisting of a Mk 30 warhead installed in a XM-113 case.
 The XM-113 was 26 inch in diameter and 70 inch long, and looked like corrugated culvert pipe.
 The whole system weighed 840 lb.
 Production of the TADM started in 1961 and all were removed from stockpile by 1966.
-A weapons effect test of the TADM was made in the 1962 Johnny Boy ("Johnnie Boy") shot of the Dominic II series (which is more accurately referred to as Operation Sunbeam), the yield of Johnny Boy/Johnnie Boy was about .5 kt.
-A preceding ADM test which resulted in a comparable yield, was test shot "Danny Boy" of Operation Nougat, also producing a yield of about 0.5 kiloton.
+A weapons effect test of the TADM was made in the 1962 Johnny Boy ("Johnnie Boy") shot of the Dominic II series (which is more accurately referred to as Operation Sunbeam), the yield of Johnny Boy/Johnnie Boy was about 0.5 kt.
+A preceding ADM test that resulted in a comparable yield, was test shot "Danny Boy" of Operation Nougat, also producing a yield of about 0.5 kiloton.

 SADM

-The Special Atomic Demolition Munition (SADM) was a family of man-portable nuclear weapons fielded by the US military in the 1960s, but never used in actual combat.
+The Special Atomic Demolition Munition (SADM) was a family of man-portable nuclear weapons based on the B54/W54 SADM fielded by the US military, but never used in actual combat.
 The US Army planned to use the weapons in Europe in the event of a Soviet invasion.
 US Army Engineers would use the weapon to irradiate, destroy, and deny key routes of communication through limited terrain such as the Fulda Gap.
-Troops were trained to parachute into Soviet occupied western Europe with the SADM and destroy power plants, bridges, and dams.
+Green Light teams were trained to parachute into Soviet occupied western Europe with the SADM and destroy power plants, bridges, and dams.
+Yields were selectable from two options of 0.1 or 0.2 kilotons.

 The weapon was designed to allow one person to parachute from any type of aircraft carrying the weapon package and place it in a harbor or other strategic location that could be accessed from the sea.
 Another parachutist without a weapon package would follow the first to provide support as needed.

-The two-person team would place the weapon package in the target location, set the timer, and swim out into the ocean where they would be retrieved by a submarine or a high-speed surface water craft.
+The team would place the weapon package in the target location, set the timer, and swim out into the ocean where they would be retrieved by a submarine or a high-speed surface water craft.

 MADM

 The Medium Atomic Demolition Munition (MADM) was a tactical nuclear weapon developed by the United States during the Cold War.
 They were designed to be used as nuclear land mines and for other tactical purposes, with a relatively low explosive yield from a W45 warhead, between 1 and 15 kilotons.
-Each MADM weighted around 400 lb (181 kg) total.
+Each MADM weighed around 400 lb (181 kg) total.
 They were produced between 1965 and 1986.